angelptli/family-plus-web-app/README.md

 ```

 On a web browser, the website should run when you enter localhost:8000.
 You'll
-be at the website's home page.
+be at the website's welcome page.